What is hyper local content marketing? A guide for multi-location retailers

 Brands have to be authentically social in order to keep customers engaged.
 This calls for a specific and quite concrete way of producing content for social media.
 Content that is authentic.
 Content that is real.

-Data from our clients shows that when content is visibly local the organic performance increases by an average of up to 2500%
+Post Office Social client data shows that when content is visibly local, organic performance increases by an average of up to 2500%.

 Naturally, customers still want good-looking content of a high quality (and companies are wise to keep thinking about quality when building their brand), but first and foremost they react when it’s real – as real as if it was made by one of their friends.